-Update: Sadly, John Prine has died at age 73 from coronavirus complications.
+Update: In April, John Prine passed away at age 73 from coronavirus complications.
 Here is the interview we did with him in May 2017, where he discusses his great career and tells how he wrote some of his classic songs.

 Since he first emerged with his debut album in 1971, John Prine has been an acclaimed and respected singer/songwriter who has influenced many artists in the folk, country and Americana genres.
 He has won two Grammy Awards and he’s been inducted into the Nashville Songwriters Hall of Fame.
 His album, John Prine, is recognized as part of the Grammy Hall of Fame.
 In addition, he has received the Lifetime Achievement Award for Songwriting at the Americana Music Honors & Awards.